Glyphack/Glyphack/content/blog/huec/index.md

 ```

 You can see that in the Packet Logger logs there is only a handle.
 There is no characteristic ID.
-I tried a simple approach: I subscribed to all characteristics and then wrote `00` payload to all and checked which one replied back.
+I tried a simple approach: I subscribed to all characteristics and then wrote `00` payload to all and checked which one replied.
 That's how I got the characteristic.

-Here's the breakdown.
 The alarm characteristic (`9da2ddf1-0001-44d0-909c-3f3d3cb34a7b`) is like a server.
 You can write different messages to it and subscribe to it to get back responses as notifications.

 When the app connects it writes this to the characteristic: